Xabaril/EsquioSetParameterActionV3/README.md

 ## Parameters needed

-- **esquioUrl**: Url to the ESquio Api. i.e.: https://myesquioui.deployment.com
+- **esquio-url**: Url to the ESquio Api. i.e.: https://myesquioui.deployment.com
-- **esquioApiKey**: API key to authenticate to esquio.
+- **esquio-api-key**: API key to authenticate to esquio.
 Recommended to store as [Github secret](https://help.github.com/en/github/automating-your-workflow-with-github-actions/virtual-environments-for-github-actions#creating-and-using-secrets-encrypted-variables)
-- **productName**: Name of the product to which the feature belongs.
+- **product-name**: Name of the product to which the feature belongs.
-- **featureName**: Name of the feature to chich the toggle belongs.
+- **feature-name**: Name of the feature to chich the toggle belongs.
-- **toggleType**: Type of the toggle to set the parameter value.
+- **toggle-type**: Type of the toggle to set the parameter value.
-- **parameterName**: Name of the parameter inside the toggle.
+- **parameter-name**: Name of the parameter inside the toggle.
 - **value**: Value to set to the parameter.

 ## Example